Where is hot in August

 Another way to cool off is to take to the water.
 You could laze on the deck of a gulet meandering along the coast of Turkey, take a watersports holiday in Greece or enjoy a luxury barging holiday in France.

 A further option is to head a little further north in Northern or Western France where you can escape the searing heat of the Mediterranean, and the journey by car is far more manageable.
 Families should consider beachfront holiday parks which offer great value self-catering accommodation and lots of facilities for children.
-We recommend Pierre & Vacances Premium Residences and Siblu Villages.
+We recommend Siblu Villages.
 If you have a bigger budget and a bit party of friends or family you could rent out an entire chateau in France.

 This is the best time of year to visit Northern Spain – the Green Coast, as it’s known.
 You’ll find unspoilt beaches, mountains, traditional villages, great food and a friendly welcome.

 If you crave sunshine but aren’t keen on crowds, savage heat or high humidity, consider the clean mountain air of the Alps.
 The region is perfect if you enjoy walking and other outdoor activities.
-We recommend Inghams for families, Peak Retreats for budget holidays and Powder Byrne for luxury.
+We recommend Inghams for families and Peak Retreats for budget holidays.

 If you don’t want to drive or fly, how about a coach tour of Europe that wraps up some of the region’s highlights.